jmike/naomi/docs/database.md

 ### <a name="extend" href="extend">#</a>extend(table, props) -> Table

-Returns a new Table, extended with the given properties and methods.
+Returns a new Table, augmented with the given properties and methods.
 Please note: this method will not create a new table on database - it will merely reference an existing one.

 ##### Parameters

-* `table` _(string)_ the name of the table to look for (required)
+* `tableName` _(String)_ the name of the table in database
-* `props` _(object)_ optional properties and methods
+* `customProperties` _(Object)_ the table's custom properties and methods

 ##### Returns

-New Table instance.
+A new Table of the designated name and properties.

 ##### Example